Directed by: Park Chan-wook || Produced by: Shim Jae-myung

 SUMMARY & RECOMMENDATION: Joint Security Area boasts a heartfelt and emotional bromance only to shatter it with effective, sobering political commentary.
 It’s a tough but necessary tale, much like La Grande Illusion (1937) in a way, and Park directs it with grace.
 Song Kang-ho and Lee Byung-hun are standouts and foreshadow their future capabilities as Korean industry leads.

 ?
 You didn’t get to Heaven, but that photograph made it close!
-Speaking of which, this entire film is full of great framing, further emphasizing the film’s themes of lines, borders, and opposing sides.
+Speaking of which, this entire film is full of great framing, further emphasizing the film’s themes of lines, geographic borders, and opposing sides.